joshchew24/notes/README.md

-# README
+# My Notebook
-Obsidian Vault of Uni notes
+Obsidian vault of my notes, mostly for school.